Our Music Coordinator is Miss E. Wiseman

 How do we teach it?
 (Our implementation)

-In order to ensure consistency across the school, we follow a scheme called ‘Sing Up’.
+In order to ensure consistency across the school, we follow a scheme called ‘Charanga’.
 This covers all aspects of the music curriculum, including using voices and instruments to create and compose music, building an awareness of the inter-related dimensions of music (pitch, duration, tempo etc.), learning about notation and performing music to an audience.
-Year 4 pupils learn to play the guitar with a teacher from Slough Music.
+Year 2 pupils learn to play the ukulele with a teacher from Slough Music Service.
 We also ensure we provide opportunities for listening to different styles of music, both live and recorded.
 In addition to music lessons, we offer a vast array of trips and events both in and out of school.
-These include running a weekly choir, which has performed in several local venues, a series of workshops leading to a performance at the prestigious Eton College and an in-school visit from ‘Toscana Strings’ – a professional string group.
+These include running a weekly choir, which has performed in several local venues, visiting the Royal Opera House, taking part in a series of workshops leading to a performance at the prestigious Eton College and in-school visits from ‘Toscana Strings’ – a professional string group.

 What is the difference that this makes?
 (Our impact)